G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.MSOffice/G1ANT.Addon.MSOffice/Commands/ExcelSetValueCommand.md

 ## Description

-This command enters value into a specified cell.
+This command enters a value into a specified cell.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |